 Every year I have some students that struggle with one-to-one correspondence.
 It is difficult to move on to other math subjects before they have mastered this skill, so I developed this pack to focus on their counting skills.

 Here is a look at all the activities that I included; I kept them very simple to focus on counting.
 I store these in a bin ready to use so that it is just grab-and-go!

 Bears are always a favourite math manipulative with kindergarten students.
 I don’t know if it’s the cuteness or the colors but they love using them!
 These cards are made so that students can put a bear on each image and use their finger to trace the number.

 Snap Cube Towers

 Who doesn’t love building towers?
 Add a math component to make counting fun for your students.
 I had our students count as they build to make sure it matches the number on the card.

-This was a huge hit with our students!
+This was a huge hit with my students!
 I had pulled it out to work with 1 of our kids, and I soon had a table full of students that also wanted to do it.
 There is just something about stickers that children love to use!
-There are two versions included: one with circle outlines, and one without.
+There are two versions included: one with circle outlines and one without.
 This makes it to differentiate for your students.

 Colour and Count

 This is another recording page that students love to color.
 It can also track their progress, keep them for assessment purposes, or send them home for extra practice.

 Students used plastic links to make chains to match the numbers on the card, then they attached the chain to the card by linking it through the hole I made.
 Another great fine motor activity, along with a fun way to practice one-to-one correspondence!